DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-2/spring-week-2-ect-research-and-practice-summary.md

 To help him answer this question, Mo decided to collect the following data:

-- arrange a follow-up lesson observation with the assistant head for teaching and learning, using the school’s in-class video technology
+- arrange a follow-up lesson observation with the assistant head for teaching and learning, using the school's in-class video technology
 - interview a sample of pupils, including Pupil Premium girls, in a focus group lasting 5 minutes after final period on a Wednesday
 - book scrutiny, sampling 6 of the target pupils, compared with a sample of 6 high attaining pupils.
 Mo marks these books every other week, so this data is near to hand